 Puffy and fluffy, just a little bit sweet, and best served warm and buttered, these easy Homemade Dinner Rolls are ready in 1 hour!
-Serve them at your holiday feast, or whip them up for a special weeknight dinner with a bowl of soup.
+Serve them at your holiday feast, or whip them up for a weeknight dinner with a bowl of soup.

 Why You’ll Love This Easy Homemade Dinner Rolls Recipe

 - Tender, Sweet Dinner Rolls.
-Even if you’re heating up a tray from the grocery store, dinner rolls feel like a treat, but these homemade dinner rolls are worth getting extra excited about.
+Even if you’re heating up a tray from the grocery store, dinner rolls feel like a treat, but homemade dinner rolls are worth getting extra excited about.
 They’re made with honey, giving them a touch of sweetness, and they have that fluffy, tender crumb you expect from a good dinner roll.
 Serve them with Instant Pot Roast, Crockpot Mashed Potatoes, and Sautéed Green Beans and you’ll feel like you’re having Sunday dinner at your grandparents’ house.

 - No Kitchen Scale Needed.
-When you’re serious serious about bread baking, you eventually need to graduate to using a kitchen scale, but this is a sweet dinner roll recipe for the rest of us.
+When you’re serious serious about bread baking, you eventually need to graduate to using a kitchen scale, but this is a dinner roll recipe for the rest of us.
 All the measurements are by volume so you can use measuring cups and spoons.

 How to Make Homemade Dinner Rolls